 Community groups need to ensure that works will be carried out safely and in accordance with the law.
 Whilst this may preclude certain activities, many tasks will be possible.

-Subject to agreement, the following types of work (which would usually be carried out by Surrey Highways) could be included in a volunteering scheme:
+Subject to agreement, the following types of work could be included in a volunteering scheme:

 - Cutting back vegetation overhanging the road or footway